What is Mutant Garden?

 So the “coding genes” percentage can be calculated with:(N nodes visited during network traversal) / (total genes) × 100

 The mutation algorithm favours mutations in already coding genes, which causes more visual changes to occur, because mutations in non-coding genes would very often not cause any noticeable changes.
-This means that the coding genes property probably slowly increases as the mutant gets older.

 How often does a mutant mutate?